Jenna Ewing

 Instructions

-Preheat oven
+• Step 1: Preheat the oven

-Combine base ingredients
+• Step 2: Combine base ingredients

-Bake (first stage)
+• Step 3: Bake (first stage)

-Stir and add toppings
+• Step 4: Stir and add toppings

-Bake (second stage)
+• Step 5: Bake (second stage)

-Return the dish to the oven, uncovered, and bake for another 15–20 minutes, until the couscous is fluffy, the squash is tender, and the top is lightly golden.
+Return the dish to the oven uncovered and bake for another 15–20 minutes, until the couscous is fluffy, the squash is tender, and the top is lightly golden.

-Spoon into bowls and enjoy warm.
+Spoon into bowls and serve warm.

-Notes
+Special Notes

 • 🥬 Greens – Swap kale for spinach, Swiss chard, or arugula.

-• đź§€ Cheese Options – Goat cheese, ricotta salata, or shredded parmesan also work well.
+• 🧀 Cheese Options – Goat cheese, ricotta salata, or shredded parmesan also work well.

 • 🍇 Sweet Add-Ins – Try golden raisins, chopped apricots, or pomegranate seeds instead of cranberries.